 2.6 Warm up engine

-- 1. After starting the engine, place the gear shift lever in neutral.
+1. After starting the engine, place the gear shift lever in neutral.
 For approximately the first 3 minutes after starting, warm up the engine by operating at one fifth throttle or less.
-Otherwise, it will shorten engine life. - 2.
-Ensure the engine oil pressure warning lamp is off.
+Otherwise, it will shorten engine life.